Program Fostering Unity in Yakima Schools Drawing Wider Attention

 Plus a note from Verlynn K. Best, Chamber CEO/President:

 “UnityWorks says it all!
 In the five plus years that we have been highly engaged with presenting a condensed version of this program to our Leadership Yakima group, Dr. Randie Gottlieb and the UnityWorks presentation have become one of the key elements of our Leadership Yakima program.
 This program should be in every school, work place, and organization serving the community.
 Unity Works!
-READ HERE (scroll down to p.
-11 on right) >
+READ HERE >